e-stoddard/CIS-106-Eric-Stoddard/README.md

 ## Assignment 14

 In this assignment I learned how to open a text file in Python.
 I was able to open the file and store its contents in a list which I was able to manipulate to fit the requirments of activities one and four.
 Using text files in python seems like an extremely useful way to enter data into a program because it allows the data to be entered and changed without the program needing to be edited.

+## Final Project

+In this course I learned a lot about basic computer logic and programming.
+Going into this course I knew very little about programming but I now feel like have a much better understanding.
+I learned how to define variables of different data types and to use those variable to create functions.
+I learned about different types of loops and how to use them both statically and dynamically.
+I learned how to build arrays and manipulate them with a variaty of array functions.
+Finaly, I learned about object-oriented programming.
+This class was a great first step into computer programming and I feel like it gave me a strong foundation for my future education.